wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/creating-custom-policies.rst

     | regex_type  |    No     |           String           |"pcre2" or "osregex"|
     +-------------+-----------+----------------------------+--------------------+

 Check evaluation is governed by its `rule result aggregation strategy`, as set in its ``condition`` field, and the results of the evaluation of its rules.

 .. note::

-  If the **regex_type** is configured for a particular check, it overwrites the regex engine applied for the whole policy.
+    If you set a ``regex_type``, it overrides the regex engine type defined in the policy.

 Condition
 ~~~~~~~~~~~~~~~~~~~